My experience with multi monitor setup

 Seriously how many at a time?

 Being an engineering student and a programming enthusiast I always see people using multiple monitors to code at one monitor, and run various commands in the other one while keeping a third one for reference material.
+After some research I found that laptops are generally fitted with graphics card which allow only 1 extra screen while some high end laptops can connect to two different screens.

 I always wanted to have a system which can give me at least 3 monitors.
 Few years ago when I could afford one, I started researching about my options.
 I realized its difficult to get an answer directly, especially in laptops.
 Laptops have customized cards and are always targetted to save battery life.
 I could not find any general purpose laptop within my range.
 Plus upgrading a laptop is a nightmare and basically you endup in buying a new one.